borisbabic/tech_zadatak_2024-04-19/README.md

 ## Account setup
 - select device(s)
-- reading belongs to user if device assoiciated with the user
+- reading belongs to user if device associated with the user
+- **Assumption** - a device can only belong to one user (at a time)

 # Overviews
 ## User Overview (Graph)